The Clock's Ticking on Federal Agencies to Implement Executive Order 14028

 Many agency vendors and providers are already preparing for the implementation of updates to FAR, with 76% of vendor organizations surveyed by the Linux Foundation considering changes to comply with the executive order.
 Now, I'm not sure of the choice of the word "considering" in this case; either they want to continue supplying agencies, or they do not.
 But not ensuring software applications meet the updated FAR requirements will ensure the loss of sales.

-A big concern for software vendors and agencies is, do software providers that do not currently meet the new cybersecurity specifications have the resources and capabilities to comply with these new design requirements within the compressed timeline?
+A big concern for software vendors and agencies is, do software providers that do not currently meet the new cybersecurity specifications have the resources and capabilities to comply with these new design requirements within the compressed EO 14028 timeline?
 A recent DoD analysis shows that only 1 in 4 defense contractors meet the Pentagon's current cybersecurity standards.

 Out of 220 companies surveyed by the DoD, 75% failed to implement basic cybersecurity measures and had to enter "Plans of Actions" and Milestones (POA&M), which track a company's progress in repairing security weaknesses.